-2. Approve minutes, review actions and AoBs
+2. Approve minutes and review actions

+The minutes from the IDSC held on 14 April 2021 were approved.
+The version to be published will be provided to IDSC after the meeting for approval.

-The minutes from the IDSC held on 09 June 2020 are approved.
-The action point list was reviewed and the current status was shared with the IDSC.
+The action points list was reviewed and the current status was shared with the IDSC.
+The open actions points are addressed during the meeting, others are in progress.